Open Accessibility Menu

 General Medicine Faculty

 Personal statement: I love that our residency gives such a well-rounded education for our trainees.
 It’s great to see our graduates succeed in different aspects of internal medicine and in various locations.
-As a program director, I will strive to continue the innovations and achieving the great balance of academic rigor in a supportive environment.

 Medical school: Columbia College of Physicians and Surgeons